-• Amounts budgeted for tax revenue were not amended during the year.
-Also, actual tax revenue was lower than the final budgeted amount due to board of review adjustments.
+Actual tax revenue was lower than the final budgeted amount due to board of review adjustments and TIF captures.

-• Budgeted intergovernmental revenues were amended during the year when the City received notice of additional funding having been approved.
-Actual intergovernmental revenue was lower than the final budgeted amount due to ARPA funding being recorded as unearned revenue.
+- Budgeted intergovernmental revenues were amended during the year when the City received notice of additional funding having been approved.
+Actual intergovernmental revenue was lower than the final budgeted amount due to ARPA funding being recorded as unearned revenue. - Budgeted debt proceeds were higher than budget as the proceeds for the fire pumper debt was not budgeted. - Amounts budgeted for police department expenditures were amended during the year after union negotiations were complete.
+Actual administration expenditures were lower than the final budgeted amount due to defined contribution forfeiture amounts. - Amounts budgeted for public works expenditures were amended during the year when light pole installation was moved from the prior year.
+Actual public works expenditures were lower than the final budgeted amount due to deferred contribution forfeiture amounts.

-- Budgeted legislative expenditures were amended during the year when the City became aware of additional contractual services.
-Actual legislative expenditures were lower than the final budgeted amount due to the rental housing program being moved to the next fiscal year. - Amounts budgeted for administration expenditures were not amended during the year.
-Actual administration expenditures were lower than the final budgeted amount due to staffing reductions during the year. - Amounts budgeted for public works expenditures were amended during the year when light pole installation was moved from the prior year.
-Actual public works expenditures were lower than the final budgeted amount due to parking lot improvements moved to next fiscal year. - Budgeted expenditures for City parks were amended during the year when the park roads were determined to be completed with excess street millage funding.
-Actual City park expenditures were lower than the final budgeted amount due to better time management with park maintenance.
+- Budgeted expenditures for City parks were amended during the year when park grants were received.
+Actual city park expenditures were lower than the final budgeted amount due to better time management with park maintenance. - Budgeted expenditures for capital outlay were amended during the year for a new police car.
+Actual capital outlay expenditures were higher than budgeted amount due to the purchase of a fire pumper truck and Wilson Center capital outlay.